Morgan Bryan: Virginia

 In 1729, Bryan and his friend Alexander Ross explored the Shenandoah Valley for potential colonization.
-On October 28, 1730, they presented a proposal to the Council of Virginia and the Colonial Governor William Gooch, and were granted a 100,000-acre tract for colonization of 100 families.
+On October 28, 1730, they presented a proposal to the Council of Virginia and the Colonial Governor William Gooch and were granted a 100,000-acre tract for the colonization of 100 families.
 The tract was located near the present city of Winchester, Virginia.
 Bryan had connections with the Irish immigrant community who were Ulster Presbyterians and Ross with Quakers, which helped find 70 families that settled the tract of land.
 Bryan, having sold his farm in 1728, was amongst the first to settle on the tract between Winchester and the Potomac River.
 He built a house on Mill Creek near what is now Bunker Hill, West Virginia.
-Bryan acquired 4,000 acres betwen 1732 and 1746.
+Bryan acquired 4,000 acres between 1732 and 1746.

 Bryan was a land speculator, operating out of offices in what are now Roanoke, Virginia and Berkeley, West Virginia.
-He was also a surveyor, justice, road overseer and juror.
+He was also a surveyor, justice, road overseer, and juror.
 He lived in two or three locations between the 1730s and 1740s.
 Over the years, he moved further south into the valley.
-By 1835, Bryan and his family lived near Winchester on the northest side of Opequon Creek.
+By 1735, Bryan and his family lived near Winchester on the northeast side of Opequon Creek.
 Within a few years, they lived in Roanoke County at Big Lick.

-When he lived in the Shenandoah Valley, Bryan held Presybterian services in his home, led by a Presbyterian minister, William Williams.
+When he lived in the Shenandoah Valley, Bryan held Presbyterian services in his home, led by a Presbyterian minister, William Williams.
 In 1735, he petitioned the colony to allow for a Presbyterian Church to be built near his house and another to be located elsewhere.
 After Joseph's wife died and he remarried, Bryan and his wife raised granddaughters Rebecca and Martha Bryan.